Lysxia/twentyseven/README.md

                   53 54 55
                   56 57 58

-- a dot followed by a string of `ulfrbd`, or their upper case counterparts, terminated by a newline;
-  that string specifies a sequence of moves to scramble the cube.
+- a dot followed by a sequence of moves to scramble the cube.

+  The basic moves are given by a letter in `[ULFRBD]`, or their lowercase counterparts.
   Each letter corresponds to a clockwise quarter turn of the given face (up, left, front, right, back, down).
   The orientation is determined when looking directly at the turning face.

-  A half turn (e.g., `U2`) is equivalent to a sequence of two quarter turns, and a counterclockwise quarter turn (e.g., `U'`) to a sequence of three clockwise.
+  For every basic move, an optional prefix `[2']` allows to specify a half turn (e.g., `U2`), equivalent to a sequence of two quarter turns (`UU`), or a counterclockwise quarter turn (e.g., `U'`) equivalent to a sequence of three clockwise (`UUU`).
-  (But those moves are not directly supported yet.
-You must write `uu` or `uuu`.)

-  It then replies with a description of the resulting cube, if the moves are applied starting from the solved cube.
+  `twophase` then replies with a description of the resulting cube, if the moves are applied starting from the solved cube.
   (in the format above, with letters `ULFRBD` as colors).